 Reallocation transformation to another land use other than conservation.

-Reconstruction a restoration approach where the appropriate biota need to be entirely or almost entirely reintroduced as they cannot regenerate or recolonise within feasible timeframes, even after expert assisted regeneration interventions.
+Reconstruction a restoration approach where the appropriate biota need to be entirely or almost entirely reintroduced as they cannot regenerate or recolonise within feasible timeframes, even after expert facilitated regeneration interventions.
+Site earthworks may or may not be needed.
+An example of reconstruction is the mass revegetation of trees, shrubs and groundcovers on previously cropped agricultural lands (including mature successional phase species) or the complete rebuilding of a coral reef (including mature successional phase species).

 Recovery the process of an ecosystem regaining its composition, structure and function relative to the levels identified for the reference ecosystem.
 In restoration, recovery is assisted by restoration activity—and recovery can be described as partial or full.

 Recruitment production of a subsequent generation of organisms.
-This is measured not by numbers of new organisms alone (e.g. germinants of plants) but by the number that establish to adulthood in the population.
+This is measured not by numbers of new organisms alone (e.g. germinants of plants or birth of animal young) but by the number that establish to adulthood in the population.

 Reference ecosystem a real or notional community of organisms able to act as a model or benchmark for restoration.
 A reference ecosystem usually represents a non- degraded version of the ecosystem complete with its flora, fauna (and other biota), functions, processes and successional states that would have existed on the restoration site had degradation, damage or destruction not occurred—but should be adjusted to accommodate changed or predicted environmental conditions.

-Rehabilitation the process of reinstating a level of ecosystem functionality on degraded sites where ecological restoration is not the aspiration, as a means of enabling ongoing provision of ecosystem goods and services.
+Rehabilitation the process of reinstating a level of ecosystem functionality (but not substantial native biota) on degraded sites where ecological restoration is not the aspiration, as a means of enabling ongoing provision of ecosystem goods and services.
+An example would be a non-native carbon planting, a riparian nutrient filter or use of non-native invertebrates to decompose waste.

 Restoration see also ecological restoration.
 The term 'restoration' is in common usage and can be used singly and in combination with other words to convey an intent to return something to a prior condition (e.g. restoring a species, a population or a particular ecosystem function such as carbon sequestration).
 Single species restoration can be considered complementary and an important component of ecological restoration.